 Beijing sees drop in virus cases as Brazil passes 1 million

-BEIJING (AP) — China’s capital recorded a further drop in coronavirus cases amid tightened containment measures while Brazil surpassed more than 1 million confirmed infections, second only to the United States.
+BEIJING (AP) — China’s capital recorded a further drop in coronavirus cases amid tightened containment measures, while Brazil surpassed 1 million confirmed infections, second only to the United States.

+Europe, in contrast, continues to emerge warily from lockdown, with hard-hit Britain considering easing social distancing rules to make it easier for restaurants, pubs and schools to reopen.

 Officials reported 22 new cases in Beijing on Saturday, along with five others elsewhere in China.
-There are no new deaths and 308 people remain hospitalized for treatment.
+There were no new deaths and 308 people remained hospitalized for treatment.

 South Korea recorded 67 new cases, the largest 24-hour increase in about three weeks.
 Most of them come from the densely populated Seoul area, where about half of the country’s 51 million people reside.
 Many cases have been linked to exposure in nightlife outlets.